Tillsten/skultrafast/README.rst

 older parts of the package.
 With time, I plan to deprecate older parts of the package and move all functionality to classes like `DataSet`.

-An example of using skultrafast to anaylize a real dataset can be found in the example directory or in the docmentatation.
+An example of using skultrafast to analyze a real dataset can be found in the example directory or in the documentation.

 Software prerequisites
 =======================